linux-test-project/ltp/README.md

 Quick guide to running the tests
 ================================

-If you have git, autoconf, automake, m4 and pkg-config, the linux headers and the common developer packages installed, the chances are the following will work:
+If you have git, autoconf, automake, m4, pkgconf / pkg-config, libc headers, linux kernel headers and other common development packages installed (see INSTALL and travis/*.sh), the chances are the following will work:

 ```
 $ git clone https://github.com/linux-test-project/ltp.git